civicsense2025/withme.travel/docs/authentication.md

 ## Overview

-The withme.travel authentication system now supports both traditional account-based access and a new guest/anonymous flow for trip creation.
-This means users can create and explore trips without needing to sign up or log in, dramatically reducing friction and enabling a more welcoming onboarding experience.
-Authentication is still required for certain actions (like saving, sharing, or collaborating), but the initial trip creation and exploration can be done as a guest.
+The withme.travel authentication system supports both account-based and guest/anonymous flows.
+Users can create and explore trips as guests, and upgrade to a full account at any time.
+Authentication is required for sharing, collaboration, and persistent storage, but not for initial trip creation.

 ### Key Features
 - **Guest/Anonymous Trip Creation:** Users can create a trip and explore the app without an account.
 A temporary guest session is created and managed securely.